-O. Contract Meal Prices
+Q. Contracting Meal Prices

 - 1. An SFA that contracts meals to other institutions must charge, at a minimum: - Contract lunch charge equals free reimbursement rate for lunch plus the additional incentive payment plus the value of USDA Foods.
 Note: Contract meal prices can be found every year in CARS in SCHEDULE B MEAL PRICES at the top of the page.
 (Prices change every year) - Contract breakfasts charge equals free reimbursement rate for regular breakfast. - Contract snack charge equals free reimbursement rate for snack. - The size of the adult meal should be no larger than the largest portions allotted to the students. - 2.
-A copy of the written contract agreement on page C-48-49 must be kept on file for review. - 3.
+A copy of the written contract, Agreement to Furnish Food, found in Other Documents under the Procurement section, must be kept on file for review. - 3.
 If an SFA is contracting with an institution for which USDA Foods are allocated, the SFA should NOT include the commodity allocation rate in the formula when figuring the minimum amount to charge for contract lunches.